-You see, luckily one was able to get one’s hands on a beef joint – of course, with the aid of our weekly meat rations of “1s.
-2d” (1 shilling & 2 pence) per adult, which in wartime Great Britain during the year of 1944, equated to a little over “1 lb.”
+Of course, one could only indulge in such a nourishing treat, if one was luckily enough to get their hands on a joint of beef.
+For reference: the weekly meat rations during wartime Great Britain was “1s.
+2d” (1 shilling & 2 pence) per adult, which during the year of 1944, equated to a little over “1 lb.”
 (450g) of meat including the bone.

-Also, may I remark, that I only decided to rustle something up for National Cream Tea Day on Wednesday just gone.
-Therefore, in search of something hasty, relatively easy, and in the spirit of cream tea and British wartime cookery, one was delighted to stumble across this gem of a recipe!
+May I also remark, that I only decided to rustle something up for National Cream Tea Day on Wednesday just gone.
+Therefore, in search of something hasty, relatively easy, and in the spirit of cream tea and British wartime cookery, one was delighted to stumble across this gem of a recipe.

-Darlings, but to Miss Windsor’s utter dismay, after several hours slogging away over Grandmother’s Josie’s, vintage, wrought iron GRIDDLE pan (that's right, Miss Windsor actually doesn't possess a GIRDLE!) one soon realised, that Mrs Veal’s recipe wasn’t so easy and hasty after all!
+But to Miss Windsor’s utter dismay, after several hours slogging away over Grandmother’s Josie’s, vintage, wrought iron GRIDDLE pan (that's right, Miss Windsor actually doesn't possess a GIRDLE!) one soon realised, that Irene Veal’s recipe wasn’t so easy and hasty after all!

-You see, after two jolly good attempts of Mrs Veal’s recipe I was clean out of beef dripping – Oh, dearie me!
-As one can imagine, Miss Windsor was on the brink of despair, and so muttered to oneself, “Darling, just Keep Calm and Carry On!”
+You see, after two jolly good attempts of Irene Veal’s recipe I was clean out of beef dripping – Oh, dearie me!
+As one can imagine, Miss Windsor was on the brink of despair, so in desperation to safeguard one's welfare, one repeatedly muttered “Darling, just Keep Calm and Carry On!”

-I say, thank goodness for positivity, quick thinking, and a British stiff upper lip! and so I reached into my refrigerator and emerged with the last of my “margarine” ration – phew! panic over.
+I say, thank goodness for positivity, quick thinking, and a British stiff upper lip! so I reached into my refrigerator and emerged with the last of my “margarine” ration – phew!
+Panic over.

 PHOTO CREDIT: CLICK HERE

-Darlings, and for those who may be wondering, “Who the heck is Lord Woolton?” he, my dears, was the wartime Minister of Food (glorious food!), who chummed up with Sir Jack Drummond – a nutritional biochemist and scientific adviser to the Ministry of Food.
+Darlings, and for those who may be wondering, “Who the heck is Lord Woolton?” he was, my dears the wartime Minister of Food (glorious food!), who chummed up with Sir Jack Drummond – a nutritional biochemist and scientific adviser to the Ministry of Food.

 You see, their shared passion to improve the nation’s diet and to eradicate malnutrition, eventually led to a national food policy.
 Thus, measures were put in place to feed the British public back to good health.
 Therefore, during the chilly month of January 1940, every man, woman, and child was issued with a ration book for butter, bacon, and sugar.